Chart Color Schemes

 Brighton East has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The estimated population of the suburb of Brighton East is 16,871 as of February 2026.
-This reflects an increase of 114 people since the 2021 Census, which reported a population of 16,757.
-The change was inferred from AreaSearch's estimation of the resident population at 16,580 in June 2024 and the validation of 163 new addresses since the Census date.
-This results in a population density ratio of 2,975 persons per square kilometer, placing Brighton East in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth in recent periods.
+As per ABS population updates and AreaSearch validations, the population of Brighton East is estimated to be around 16,871 as of February 2026.
+This figure reflects an increase of 114 people since the 2021 Census, which recorded a population of 16,757.
+The change is inferred from AreaSearch's estimation of the resident population at 16,580 in June 2024, based on the latest ERP data release by the ABS, and an additional 163 validated new addresses since the Census date.
+This results in a population density ratio of 2,975 persons per square kilometer, placing Brighton East in the upper quartile relative to other locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth in recent periods for the suburb.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted using weighted aggregation for areas not covered by the ABS data.
-Growth rates by age group are applied across all areas from 2032 to 2041.
-Population projections indicate above median growth for statistical areas nationally, with Brighton East expected to expand by 2,996 persons to 2041, reflecting a gain of 21.7% over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+According to these projections, Brighton East is expected to experience above median population growth nationally, with an increase of 1,688 persons projected by 2041, reflecting an 8.3% gain over the 17-year period.

 Frequently Asked Questions - Population